Group Health Insurance Plans: Frequently Asked Questions, Answered

 As a business owner, you want to do right by not only your audiences and clients, but your employees as well.
 Often, they’re the lifeblood of your operation and your business wouldn’t be where it is today without your skilled team.
 Group health insurance plans are beneficial because they can spread risk across several insured individuals.
 Premiums are generally inexpensive and insurance providers may have a more defined idea of who is being covered under the plan.

-It is an attractive benefit for a business to offer group health insurance, especially as health insurance is less expensive when purchased for a group.
+It is an attractive benefit for a business to offer group health insurance, especially as it is less expensive when purchased for a group.
 There is less risk being assumed as more people are being insured under the plan.
-However, not everyone fully understands group health insurance, what it includes, its benefits, and more.
-Here are some answers to frequently asked questions about group health insurance:
+However, not everyone fully understands what it includes, its benefits, and more.
+Here are some answers to frequently asked questions:

 What is group health insurance?

-Group health insurance plans can be extended to cover the family members of your employees as well.
-Typically, only full-time employees may qualify for group health insurance coverage.
+These plans can be extended to cover the family members of your employees as well.
+Typically, only full-time employees may qualify for this coverage.

 How much does group health insurance cost?

 It depends on your business, employees, how many people are insured under your plan, among other things.
-For the individual, group health insurance may cost less than $10,000/year, with employers covering more than 50-80% of that overall cost.
+For the individual, it may cost less than $10,000/year, with employers covering more than 50-80% of that overall cost.
 Employees may only be responsible for the difference.

 What is employee benefits liability coverage, and do I need it?